 The Company has meeting bodies including the Management Strategy Meeting and Operating Officer Report Meeting.
-Through We have corporate bodies established in accordance with laws these bodies, specific matters related to their execution of duties and regulations as well as the Articles of Incorporation, including and critical management matters including those subject to the the General Meeting of Shareholders, Directors and the Board of deliberation of the Board of Directors are reported to the President Directors, Statutory Auditors and the Board of Statutory Auditors, by Operating Officers and the general managers of business exeand Accounting Auditors.
-To strengthen corporate governance, the cution departments, deliberated and discussed preliminarily.
-In addition, Outside Directors and Statutory Auditors attend these supervision and execution functions of the Board of Directors are meeting bodies, as necessary.
-As for the matters discussed at separated, through the adoption of a structure where the Board of meetings, matters subject to the deliberation of the Board of Di-Directors is mainly in charge of governance, and Operating Offirectors are decided by the Board of Directors and other matters cers are primarily in charge of business execution. are decided by employees with business execution authority The Company strives to ensure that both the supervision functhrough means such as circulars based on the Management Aution of the Board of Directors and the audit function of (the Board thority Rules.
+Through these bodies, specific matters related to their execution of duties and critical management matters including those subject to the deliberation of the Board of Directors are reported to the President by Operating Officers and the general managers of business execution departments, deliberated and discussed preliminarily.
+In addition, Outside Directors and Statutory Auditors attend these meeting bodies, as necessary.
+As for the matters discussed at meetings, matters subject to the deliberation of the Board of Directors are decided by the Board of Directors and other matters are decided by employees with business execution authority through means such as circulars based on the Management Authority Rules.